The right apples in the right place

 While our apples aren’t great for eating, their high tannin content means they’re tart and flavourful, enabling us to transform them into delicious, full-bodied ciders.
 We proudly grow Tremlett’s Bitter, Michelin, Yarlington Mill, Dabinett, Chisel Jersey, Kermerien, Julienne, Judaine, Frequin Rouge and Hauxapfel; varieties that have been proven as perfect cider apples for centuries in England, France and Germany.

-All of our ciders are made from 100% pure juice and only the first pressing is used.
+Our all-natural ciders are made from apples grown in our orchard and are made from 100% pure juice.
+Only the first pressing is used!
 We don’t add water or re-press the apples to increase the yield because we believe this compromises the flavour.
-Being purists, we don’t use concentrates, add chemicals at bottling, flash pasteurize, or fine filter our juice.
-We ferment our juice slowly and naturally to delicately bring out all of the fruit’s flavour.
+Over time, we ferment our juice slowly and naturally to delicately bring out the flavour of the fruit – with nothing added.

 We understand that not everyone can stop by our farm regularly to fill a growler!
 Not to worry, we’ve carefully packaged our ciders to best maintain the taste and stability.
 Find them at any of these speciality liquor stores across BC and Alberta.
 You can also find our cider on tap at many of BC's finest pub, breweries and restaurants.